Reasons an anal-rectal manometry is performed

 Anal manometry or anal-rectal manometry is used to determine the cause of fecal incontinence or constipation.
 Fecal incontinence is described as the loss of voluntary control over the bowels resulting in leakage of stool or gas.
 Loss of control can be attributed to damage to the anal sphincter, pelvic floor muscles, nerves or soft tissues.

-Most women with fecal incontinence can be helped considerably without having to undergo surgery.
+Most patients with fecal incontinence can be helped considerably without having to undergo surgery.
 This test will help to identify the specific underlying cause of the problem.

 What you can expect